The artwork you see above was created using an AI art generator called Midjourney. I typed four words:

 I kept getting a whole lot of dudes who look like Jane’s dad off Breaking Bad.

 For some of those I used the prompt ‘smiling’.
 Do you think I could get him to smile?
 No. Midjourney is drawing from 3D models (which I asked for when I included ‘unreal engine’ in the prompt).
-If you’ve spent any time at all on those 3D engines, you’ll know there are two main types of people: Young attractive and sexually appealing women, and cranky men.
+If you’ve spent any time at all on those 3D engines, you’ll know there are two main types of people: Young attractive and sexually appealing women, and old cranky men from the cast of Game of Thrones.
 Maybe if I’d used the term schlubby I’d have got a better result.
 But I used this one:

 /imagine [ENTER] realistic middle-aged man, homer simpson, detailed, comb over hair, large eyes, five o'clock shadow, portrait, unreal engine